thradams/conio/README.md

 Help wanted for linux!

-## How to try the orignal samples?
+## How to try the original samples?

 Turbo C online
 https://www.naclbox.com/gallery/turboc